-PASSED AND ADOPTED by the City Council of the City of Scottsdale this \\\\\ day of .
-2017.
+PASSED AND ADOPTED by th, 2017. e City Council of the City of Scottsdale this day of ATTEST: CITY OF SCOTTSDALE, an Arizona municipal corporation By: Carolyn Jagger, City Clerk By:W. J. "Jim" Lane, Mayor APPROVED AS TO FORM:

-ATTEST:

-By:

-.
-Carolyn Jagger, City Clerk By:

-W. J. "Jim" Lane, Mayor

-OFFICE OF THE CITY ATTORNEY

-mm sma Mila

-Bruce Washburn, City Attorney By: Patricia J. Boomsma, Assistant City Attorney
+Bruce Washburn, City Attorney